-Now there’s no more clutter under the stairs.
+Now there’s no more clutter under those curved stairs.
 It’s all neatly packed aways and organized.

 And when you shut the door all you see is a pretty gallery wall and a door with loads of character.

-We learnt a few things along the way and I wanted to share them with you in case you ever want to create extra storage under your curved stairs.
+We learnt a few things along the way and I wanted to share them with you in case you ever want to create extra storage underneath your curved stairs.